irisona/iris-android-challenge/README.md

 The app should allow the user to navigate through media items using swipe gestures.

 ### Formal requirements:
-◦ This repository **should be cloned** and used as a starter\
+◦ This repository **can be cloned** and used as a starter (dataset, and parsing are already added).
+If you do so, please use at least **Android Studio Koala Feature Drop | 2024.1.2 Patch 1** to be able to compile.\
-◦ The dataset to use is local, and the parsing logic is already attached to the initial setup - please **focus on the UI, and media parts**.\
+◦ You can also **start your implementation from scratch**, then you will need the _'media_items.json'_ file from assets folder of this repository.\
 ◦ **DO NOT PUSH** anything here, please create **your own repository**, mark it as **private**, and **add [this user](https://github.com/ujszaszik) as a collaborator**.\
 ◦ Please use **commits for smaller chunks** of functionality, with **meaningful commit messages**.